circleupx/circleupx.github.io/content/post/2023/consul-service-mesh-in-kubernetes/index.md

   tag: ""
 ```

-I'll need to make an additional update to the Helm charts by changing the port forward from port 8080, the two apps could potentially run on the same node and run into a port collision, therefore, I will change the UI to port forward on 8081, you can do it manually on the terminal using the kubectl port forward but I am going to go ahead and modify the command on the notes.txt file.
+I'll need to make an additional update to the Helm chart by changing the port forward from port 8080, the two apps could potentially run on the same node and run into a port collision, therefore, I will change the UI to port forward on 8081, you can do it manually on the terminal using the kubectl port forward but I am going to go ahead and modify the command on the notes.txt file.

 ## Deploying App to Kubernetes